 “Recover” – Natasha Bedingfield

 Bedingfield is a lyrical master in her song “recover,” talking about pain, scars, and the fight to survive.
-She says “the worst is over, all those fires we’ve been walking through, and still we survived somehow.”
-She spreads the message we do recover.
+She says, “the worst is over, all those fires we’ve been walking through, and still we survived somehow.”
+She spreads the message that we do recover.

 “Not an addict” – K’s Choice

-This song does a great job of capturing the struggle between deciding if you have issues with substances or not, a struggle familiar to all of us in recovery.
-It also describes the highs and the lows of drug use.
+This song does a great job of capturing the struggle between deciding if you have issues with substances or not, a struggle familiar to people in recovery.
+It can be helpful to remember where you once were and see the substance-free life you’re heading towards more clearly.

 “Sober” – Pink

-In this jam, Pink talks about being the sober one at the party and the quiet sense of comfort that comes from it.
-The singer also says it’s about the vices we choose.
+In this jam, singer-songwriter Pink talks about being the sober one at the party and the quiet sense of comfort that comes from it, singing, “How do I feel this good sober?”.
 Pink gave up drugs in 1995.

 “Under the Bridge” – Red Hot Chili Peppers